BII-Lab/Yeti-Project/doc/Experiment-AlgRoll-lab.md

 There are 4 possible approaches worth of testing:

 **Case 1: Roll only KSK algorithm with Double-DS approach (Figure 5 of RFC6781).
 (PS:It is going to fail due to the violation of RFC6781.)**
-   * Pre-publish the new KSK in the root zone to fit RFC5011.
+   * Pre-publish the new KSKs (one is stand-by ksk) in the root zone to fit RFC5011.
    * Wait a period of RFC5011 Add Hold-Down Time, 40 days.
    * Change the RRSIG of DNSKEY in a flag day.
 Wait 10 days
    * Revoke the old KSK and sign DNSKEY RRset with both old and new key
    * Remove the old KSK and RRSIG of DNSEKY,2 days later

 **Case 2: Roll only KSK algorithm with liberal and double signature approach (Figure 4 of RFC6781)**
-   * Add both the new KSK and RRSIG of DNSKEY in the zone to fit RFC6781.
+   * Add both the new KSKs (one is stand-by ksk) and RRSIG of DNSKEY in the zone to fit RFC6781.
    * Wait a period of RFC5011 Add Hold-Down Time, 40 days.
    * Revoke the old key and keep double signature in the zone.
 Wait 10 days
    * Remove the old KSK and RRSIG of DNSEKY

 **Case 3: Roll the algorithm both KSK and ZSK with liberal and double-signature approach**
-   * Add new ZSK and KSK as well as RRSIG signed by these keys in the zone, and wait for 10 days.Wait a period of RFC5011 Add Hold-Down Time，40 days.
+   * Add new ZSK and KSKs (one is stand-by ksk) as well as RRSIG signed by these keys in the zone, and wait for 10 days.Wait a period of RFC5011 Add Hold-Down Time，40 days.
    * Revoke the old KSK and keep double signature in the zone, wait for 10 days
    * Remove the old KSK and ZSK as well as the RRSIG signed by old KSK and ZSK.

 **Case 4：Roll the algorithm both KSK and ZSK with conservative and double-signature approach( recommended in Figure 13 of RFC6781)**
    * Add the RRSIG signed by new ZSK, and wait for 10 days
-   * Add new ZSK and KSK as well as RRSIG signed by KSK.
+   * Add new ZSK and KSKs (one is stand-by ksk) as well as RRSIG signed by one KSK.
 Wait a period of RFC5011 Add Hold-Down Time，40 days.
    * Revoke the old KSK and keep double signature in the zone, and wait for 10 days
    * Remove the old KSK and ZSK as well as the RRSIG signed by old KSK keeping RRSIG signed by old ZSK in the zone, and wait 10 days later
    * Remove the RRSIG signed by old ZSK